Songdo station

-Songdo Station is a station on the Suin Line of the Seoul Metropolitan Subway system.
+Songdo Station is a station on the Suin–Bundang Line of the Seoul Metropolitan Subway system.
 It was the northwestern terminus, until the Phase 2 extension to Incheon Station became operational on February 27, 2016.

 It was originally part of the former narrow-gauge Suin Line, before its closure in 1994.
 With the conversion and double-tracking of the Suin Line, this station was re-opened in 2012.